Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Time Modulated Metasurface

-The transmission amplitude spectrum of the metasurface in the un-modulated case is shown in Fig. \ref{fig:Fig2}(b) with a Fermi energy level of $E_{f0}=0.3$ eV for a normally incident plane wave with transverse electric (TE) polarization in which the magnetic field is along microwire axis.
-The transmission dips correspond to the resonant modes which are characterized according to their magnetic fields mode profiles shown in the figure.
-The sinusoidal modulation of graphene in time will lead to generation of frequency harmonics $\omega_0\pm n\omega_m$ for a monochromatic excitation frequency of $\omega_0$.
-The modulation frequency is chosen as $f_m=1$ GHz which is well within the practical range \cite{liu2011graphene, liu2012double}.
-Moreover, the generated frequency harmonics can be resolved with the resolution of THz detectors \cite{yasui2006terahertz}.
-The transmission and reflection amplitude spectra of the generated harmonics by the time-modulated metasurface are shown in Figs. \ref{fig:Fig2}(c) and (d), respectively.
-As it can be observed from the results, the higher-order frequency harmonics are generated in both forward and backward directions due to symmetry and absence of incident component at these frequencies.
-The highest frequency conversion efficiencies are obtained in the vicinity of resonant wavelengths of fundamental harmonic due to larger scattering modulation depth and stronger light-graphene interaction.
-Higher conversion efficiency can be maintained over the operating frequency range by exploiting higher order modes and increasing diameter of microwires.
-Here, the diameter is chosen to ensure the coupling between neighboring elements is weak which leads to a better performance in local wavefront control.
-An extended discussion on the conversion efficiency of the time-modulated metasurface is included in section 1 of the supplemental material.
+The calculated transmission coefficient spectrum of the metasurface in the un-modulated case with a Fermi energy level of $E_{f0}=0.3$ eV is shown in Fig. \ref{fig:Fig2}(b) for a normally incident plane wave with transverse electric (TE) polarization in which the magnetic field is along microwire axis.
+The dips in the transmission coefficient correspond to the resonant modes which can be characterized according to their magnetic field mode profiles shown in the figure (in TE$_{mn}$, $m$ denotes the azimuthal and $n$ denotes the radial mode index).
+TE$_{01}$ and TE$_{11}$ and TE$_{21}$ modes can also be referred to as magnetic dipole (MD) and electric dipole (ED) and electric quadropole (EQ) modes, respectively \cite{petschulat2010understanding}.
+The sinusoidal modulation of graphene conductivity in time will lead to generation of higher-order frequency harmonics $\omega_0\pm n\omega_m$ for a monochromatic excitation frequency of $\omega_0$.
+The modulation frequency is chosen as $f_m=1$ GHz which is well within the practical range \cite{yao2014electrically, liu2011graphene} while also allows for resolving the generated frequency harmonics with the resolution of current THz detectors and spectrometers \cite{yasui2006terahertz}.
+The transmission and reflection coefficients of the frequency harmonics generated by the time-modulated metasurface in the non-diffractive regime are defined as $t(\omega_0+n\omega_m)=\frac{H_{f}(\omega_0+n\omega_m)}{H_i(\omega_0)}$ and $r(\omega_0+n\omega_m)=\frac{H_{b}(\omega_0+n\omega_m)}{H_i(\omega_0)}$ in which $H_i$ is the incident magnetic field while $H_{s,f}$ and $H_{s,b}$ are the magnetic fields corresponding to the plane waves propagating in forward and backward directions, respectively.
+The amplitudes of transmission and reflection coefficients corresponding to the higher-order frequency harmonics are obtained and plotted in Figs. \ref{fig:Fig2}(c) and (d) as functions of incident wavelength, respectively.
+As it can be noted from the results, the higher-order frequency harmonics are generated in both forward and backward directions due to geometrical symmetry of the modulated scatterer and non-overlapping magnetic and electric responses \cite{liu2018huygens}.
+The highest frequency conversion efficiencies are obtained in the vicinity of resonant wavelengths of fundamental frequency harmonic due to the larger scattering modulation depth and stronger light-graphene interaction \cite{salary2018time}.
+It should be noted that in the account of modulation frequency being small with respect to the optical frequency, the amplitudes of up- and down-modulated harmonics are almost equal.
+The modulation-induced phase shift is independent from the modulation frequency while the asymmetries in the amplitudes of up- and down-modulated frequency harmonics become stronger by increasing the modulation frequency due to more pronounced dispersion effects which is studied in section 2 of Supplemental Material.